 It Is A Lot Of Trouble To Pack For a TripScroll below to download your packing list

 Packing for a trip is a lot of trouble.
 However, it gets easier the more often you pack.
 Make a list of everything you will need to take.
 Do not worry about forgetting something because you will.
 When you return from your trip, add that forgotten item to your list.
 Next time you will forget something else but eventually, your list will be complete.

 Use this same list for a long trip as well as a short weekend trip.
 Just modify it as needed.
 You will always need most of the items listed.
 You may decide to forgo some.
-I doubt you will want noise canceling earphones on a short weekend car trip but they may be a necessity when traveling by air.
+I doubt you will want noise-canceling earphones on a short weekend car trip but they may be a necessity when traveling by air.

 Rule #1: If You Take It You Must Carry It

 If something will not fit in your case, then you do not need it!
 Remember rule #1.
 Yes, the one about having to carry it.
 Be sure all of your packed clothing articles can be interchanged and still match.
-Usually, a one color theme works best.
+Usually, a one-color theme works best.

 What Can Go and What Must Stay

-You might love that green pair of pants but what will you wear it with?
+You might love that green pair of pants but what will you wear them with?
 If it will only match that special sweater that you must also pack, then don’t.
 Put it back and stick with the mix and match.
 You do not need a different outfit every day.
 You are the only one who will know you wore that shirt 3 days ago.

 Only take 2 pairs of shoes, one to wear and one to pack.
-OK, the flip flops do not count as shoes.
+OK, the flip-flops do not count as shoes.
 They are packable.
 Try to get all of your beauty products in small sizes.
 It is worth the extra money not to have to carry the extra weight.
 If you run out, don’t worry, they have stores where you are going.

-Dress clothes are the difficult part.
+Dressy clothes are the difficult part.
 Don’t pack an outfit on the theory that you may need it.
 Grab a dress or skirt that will go with the other things in the suitcase.
 Pack something that goes with that extra pair of shoes you packed.
 If you throw a dress shirt and a pair of dress pants into your suitcase, the shoes are a little less important.
 Get long pants that cover your shoes.
 It is not worth packing another outfit as well as another pair of shoes for just one dinner.

 These are the best things since sliced bread.
 You may need all of your planned items.
 After all, you will be gone for a long time and have prepared for this trip.
 Problem is that your suitcase is flowing over..